 - attract and retain top-tier doctoral talent, both nationally and internationally;

-- develop their leadership potential;
+- develop their leadership potential; and

 - position them for success as research leaders of tomorrow.